Pneumatic Conveying Guide

 Support After Installation

 US Systems is here to support you long after your system is installed.
-We offer a full compliment of consumables and replacement parts.
-With installations running for decades, we’ve even refurbished machines and placed them back into service.
+We offer a full complement of consumables and replacement parts.
+With installations running for decades, we’ve refurbished 30-year-old USS machines and placed them right back into service.
 It’s easy to call and order a replacement part such as a filter or fitting.
 Just call 888-281-2454 and we’ll make sure you get what you need, fast.

 How We Control Excessive Fines and Protect Friable Material